Nexus-for-FRC/Nexus/translations.md

 # 📢 Community translations
-FRC Queue can now be localized into multiple languages to improve the non-English team experience.
+Nexus for FRC can be localized into multiple languages to improve the non-English team experience.

 ## Supported languages
 * English (source)